steedos/help/en-us/api/instances.md

 ```json

 ```
-Note："oFpdgAMMr7F5A7P3a" in URL is ID of this instance.
+Note："oFpdgAMMr7F5A7P3a" in URL is ID of this request instance.

 Response: